Resynth-Minecraft-Mod/Resynth-Mod/README.md

 most numbers still need to be balanced.
 A website is also in the works.

 ## Curse Forge
-This mod has a page over [here] at Curse Forge(https://www.curseforge.com/minecraft/mc-mods/resynth).
+This mod has a page over [here](https://www.curseforge.com/minecraft/mc-mods/resynth) at Curse Forge.